not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 {
     "variable": "my-voltage",
     "calc": [
-        { "quantize": "c-maj-pent" },
-        { "add": 1 }
+        { "frac": true }
     ]
 }
 ```

 ## tuning

-A tuning allows values to be quantized to a scale.
-The `notes` property of a contains the list of notes that should be quantized towards.
-They can be expressed in two ways:
+While a [value](#value) can be quantized to the nearest semitone using its `quantize` property, tunings allow values to be quantized to a scale.
+The `notes` property of a tuning contains the list of notes that should be quantized towards.
+Notes can be expressed in two ways:

-* A float value that specifies the note value as a 1V/Oct value.
-While any float value can be supplied, since quantization is done based on octaves, only the decimal part of the value will be used during quantization.
 * A string value where the first character specifies the note name (from A-G), and the optional second character specifies the accidental: `+` for a sharp and `-` for a flat.
 E.g.: `A-`, `F+`, `C+`, `B-`, `G`
+* A float value that specifies the note value as a 1V/Oct value.

+Quantization of values is always done in the octave range of the original value.
+As such, which supplying a tuning note as a float value, only the decimal part of the quantization note will be taken into account.

-To quantize a value to a tuning, a [calc](#calc) must be added to the [value](#value), using the `id` of the tuning as *calc* `quantize` property.
+To quantize a value to a tuning, a [calc](#calc) must be added to the [value](#value), using the tuning as *calc* `quantize` property, either directly inline or through a `ref`.
 The value will then be quantized up or down towards the nearest `notes` entry in the tuning (ignoring the octave information of the value).

 *Tunings were introduced in TimeSeq script version 1.1.0.*